weetmuts/beak/README.md

 and restores.
 You can clean the cache at any time when you are not mounting or otherwise executing a beak command.

+The ag search command will by default not look into the .beak directory, it skips all hidden directories and files.

+The du command will by default include the .beak directory and any local backup data, to skip do: `du -sh --exclude "./.beak"`

+The find command will be default go into the .beak directory, add `-name .beak -prune -o` first to your find command to skip it, like this: `find . -name .beak -prune -o -name "*tar"`

 ## Command summary

 ```